 - Encourage students to engage in self-reflection, define their goals, identify research award opportunities that match these goals and aspirations, and have them make an appointment with a University Advisor.
 Direct them to materials (look under faculty resources on our website for printable materials for students).
 Advise students not to wait until their last year of college to apply, because the process itself helps to refine these goals and interests further.

 - Encourage students who are already scholarship winners or have been recognized by the LMU community in some capacity to apply for national awards.
 Most people who win national awards have been given university awards such as merit-based scholarships.
 One scholarship tends to lead to another.

 - Refer bright and talented undergraduate and graduate students using ONIF's referral form

 As a member of the faculty, the scholarship application process can involve faculty in the following ways:

 - Serving on campus selection committees, the faculty committee, or acting as an award advisor/nominator

 - Participating in mock interview scholarship panels

-- Acting as an advisor/mentor on personal statements, proposals, CV, etc.
+- Acting as an advisor/mentor on personal statements, proposals, CVs, etc.